Gummibeer/wp-bootstrap-share-buttons/README.md

 A Template-Partial for native Link Social-Media Share Buttons with Twitter Bootstrap 3 classes.

+The goal of this Partial is to improve the performance and design quality oft your Wordpress site.
+You can use it with nearly no changes out of Wordpress with and other CMS vor Framework.

 ## Installation

 Simply add the following line where you want to display the share Buttons and edit the `$services`, `$parameters` and `$settings` arrays in the _share.php_ to your needs.